d-khan/assembly/Welcome_letter.md

 # The course start date is Monday, Aug 19, 2024 (12:00 am PST)
+**Please join the live class on Zoom (https://sdccd-edu.zoom.us/j/84453441374); or in person in Miramar College, M building, Room M-110
+**

-## Welcome to CISC 211 Computer Organization and Assembly Language course
+## Welcome to the CISC 211 Computer Organization and Assembly Language course

 Hi, and welcome to CISC 211 Computer Organization and Assembly Language class.
 Thanks for enrolling.
 I am looking forward to going through the course with you.
 My name is Dr Danish Khan, and you can contact me via **dkhan@sdccd.edu**

 ## 1. The first thing to do - setup SDCCD email address
 [Setup your student email and Microsoft 365](https://www.sdccd.edu/students/student-email.aspx)